Cash coins in traditional Chinese medicine: Kaiyuan Tongbao

-The Kaiyuan Tongbao (開元通寳) is generally favoured among practitioners of traditional Chinese medicine, during the Ming dynasty it was considered to be well known that the patina (銅綠 / 铜绿) on these cash coins would kill pathogens.
+The Kaiyuan Tongbao (開元通寳) is generally favoured among practitioners of traditional Chinese medicine, during the Ming dynasty it was considered to be well known that the patina on these cash coins would kill pathogens.
 Kaiyuan Tongbao cash coins are additionally used as a measuring tool for taking excessive amounts of traditional Chinese medicine powder.

 During the Southern Song dynasty period, the physician Yang Shiying (杨士瀛), wrote in his work the Straightforward Guide to Recipes and Discourses of [Yang] Renzhai (仁齋直指方論) that simply using ordinary Kaiyuan Tongbao cash coins wasn't enough, rather he recommended using an "imperial concubine" Kaiyuan Tongbao cash coin that had two "moons" (crescent marks) on the reverse side.
-(Note: Because it is widely believed that the crescents are the personal fingernail marks of Yang Guifei, these cash coins are commonly referred to as imperial concubine money (貴妃錢, Guìfēi qián).)
+(Note: Because it is widely believed that the crescents are the personal fingernail marks of Yang Guifei, these cash coins are commonly referred to as imperial concubine money.)

 Yang Shiying stated a medical practitioner should place the special Kaiyuan Tongbao cash coin on the hot charcoals of a fire.
 Kaiyuan Tongbao cash coins not only contain copper but also other metals such as tin and lead.
-Because the latter metals have a lower melting point than copper, these metals will initially melt and form white "beads" (珠子, Zhūzi).
+Because the latter metals have a lower melting point than copper, these metals will initially melt and form white "beads".
 These beads would then have to be mixed with either isotrema moupinense (南木香) or ginseng (人参) to be effective.
 According to Yang Shiying the white beads formed in this manner have a "miraculous" effect on phlegm (利痰).
 It is important to be noted that contemporary people during the Song dynasty regarded the molten tin and lead to be equal to the element mercury.